JonathanSeriesX/le_homelab_for_eqvilent/README.md

 ## Known issues

-- The app server must run Ubuntu 25.04, otherwise you'll encounter this [bug](https://bugs.launchpad.net/ubuntu/+source/freeipa/+bug/2078034).
-Since Linode does not yet provide the latest Ubuntu image, you must first run [ansible/ubuntu_upgrade.yml](ansible/ubuntu_upgrade.yml) to perform a manual `do-release-upgrade` before installing `freeipa-client`.
+- The app server must run Ubuntu 25.04, otherwise you'll encounter [this bug](https://bugs.launchpad.net/ubuntu/+source/freeipa/+bug/2078034).
+Since Linode does not yet provide the latest Ubuntu image, you must first execute [ansible/ubuntu_upgrade.yml](ansible/ubuntu_upgrade.yml) playbook to perform a manual `do-release-upgrade` of the app server before proceeding with `freeipa-client` installation.

 ## What could be done next?

-- Automate DNS record creation with the Cloudflare API.
+- Automate DNS record creation with the Cloudflare API?
-- Use user groups instead of assigning permissions to individual users.
+- Use user groups instead of assigning permissions to individual users?